 Korean foods are now one of the trending Asian cuisines all over the world.
 For example, you can see many Korean barbecue restaurants in different countries.
 Korean stores are also spread all over the world to make your Korean meal.

-Because of its exposure in different K-dramas and ads, people want to grab a bite of these mouth-watering South Korean meals.
+Because of its exposure to different K-dramas and ads, people want to grab a bite of these mouth-watering South Korean meals.
 Imagine how awesome it would be to finally taste what your favorite K-drama actors/actresses taste like?
 I bet it’s superb.
 So, in this lesson, get ready to learn some common Korean food!

-History Of Korean Cuisine
+The Rich History Of Korean Cuisine

 Korean people started as bands who were hunter-gatherers, and as the population increased, they had formed into tribes who settled down in a place where there was abundant food that could supply their needs.
 These open doors developed small-scale agriculture and began to domesticate a few animals.